-- 1. When using online technology at any HCPSS location, students must authenticate to the HCPSS network, consistent with Policy 3040 Technology Security. - 2.
+- 1. When using online technology at any HCPSS location, students must authenticate to the HCPSS network, consistent with Policy 3040: Technology Security (https://policy.hcpss.org/3000/3040/). - 2.
 When technology is necessary for instruction, HCPSS will provide devices for student use. - 3.
 HCPSS will not mandate that students provide their own technology at school. - 4.
-HCPSS permits students to bring personal technology devices to school, according to the following rules: - Middle Schools Students: - Students will not use personal technology devices during non-instructional time, to include but not limited to transition between classes, lunch, recess, or in bathrooms. - A school administrator may, on occasion, authorize the use of personal technology devices for special events and/or for positive behavioral supports and interventions.
+HCPSS permits students to bring personal technology devices to school, according to the following rules: - Students will not use personal technology devices during non-instructional time, to include but not limited to transition between classes, lunch, recess, or in bathrooms. - A school administrator may, on occasion, authorize the use of personal technology devices for special events and/or for positive behavioral supports and interventions.